 teachers with sound pedagogy as resources for their development.

-- We acknowledge that our children get the most out of our programmes and environment when their families are welcomed in, and the curriculum centres around the whānau unit.
+- We acknowledge that children at our Cambridge daycare centre get the most out of our programmes and environment when their families are welcomed in, and the curriculum centres around the whānau unit.

 - We maintain an open door policy, with many and varied invitations to our cultural events for whānau and friends to join us – to spend time and share kai.